b0bh00d/Newsroom/README.md

 Some things are not yet hooked up.
 For example, auto-start does not yet work.

+I've not tweaked this for, or even compiled under, operating systems other than Windows so far.
+All development has taken place there to this point.

 ## Usage
 Run the main application, and then drop either a local text file, or a Web URL (assumed to be a REST API node), onto the main window.
 This will launch the